joshmh/blind-signer/Tutorial.md

 We want to load our app to the internal memory of USB Armories.
 In order to do that, we will first load `armory-boot-usb` app via SDP.
 This app will expose the internal memory as a block device on which we can burn our image.

 Following procedure will be shown just for the Burner app.
-For teh Signer app process is exactly the same.
+For the Signer app process is exactly the same.

 Now, set the switch to μSD position, and remove μSD card.
 Attach your USB Armory to the desktop using *male* USB connector on the Armory.
 If you are using any cables or adapters make sure they are good and capable for SDP.
 Blue and white LEDs on the Armory should start glowing.